dpn2728/omega-prime-v2-soul/README.md

-# Deployed the final communication module
+# Forcing redeployment to use the new App Password